TheaRumage/TheaRumage/README.md

 # Hello, I'm Thea

-I have a backgroun Cybersecurity, Programming, and Data Science.
+I have a background in Cybersecurity, Programming, and Data Science.

 ## Objective

-I am interested in studying the role of machine learning in Cybersecurity and Data Modeling.
+My current projects include studying the role of machine learning in Cybersecurity and Data Modeling.

 ## Skills